hasura/ndc-hub/rfcs/0012-native-workspace-integration.md

 Also, to make native runtime configuration to have feature parity with binary and docker based plugin commands, the following optional command keys are added to native toolchain commands:

- - `upgradeConfiguration` - Exact same [functionality](./0010-connector-upgrades-dx.md) as `updagradeConfiguration` in binary and docker based commands.
+ - `upgradeConfiguration` - Exact same [functionality](./0010-connector-upgrades-dx.md) as `upgradeConfiguration` in binary and docker based commands.
  - `cliPluginEntrypoint` - This is the entrypoint to invoke arbitrary CLI commands (like the `native-operation` command in ndc-postgres CLI plugin).
 CLI will invoke this entrypoint and append all user provided arguments to it with a space.

 ## Example